 Managing your asthma means taking control of your health so that you can live a full and active life.
 While asthma can’t be cured, for most people it can be well controlled, which means hardly any symptoms or flare-ups, or limits to your lifestyle.
 With the correct knowledge, skills and medication you can do just about anything – asthma shouldn’t stop you!

-Taking your medication, having an asthma management plan, knowing asthma first aid and regular check-ups with your GP are the most important steps you can take to improve your asthma control.
+Taking your medication, having an asthma management plan, knowing asthma first aid and regular check-ups with your GP are the most important steps you can take to controlling of your asthma.

 Be active, eat well, maintain healthy weight and don’t smoke so that your lungs stay healthy.
 If you need help to quit smoking see your doctor, pharmacist or contact Quitline on 13 QUIT (13 7848).